osmandapp/web/main/docs/user/personal/osmand-cloud.md

 OsmAnd Cloud is a cloud storage service that is not associated with the Android or iOS versions of the app, or the Web platform, but only with your Pro account.
 :::

 OsmAnd Cloud is the resource you need to save your personal settings and app data.
 You can use this data on any device available to install the OsmAnd app or when using the desktop app.
-Any changes you make will be synchronized.
+Any changes you make can be synchronized.

-## OsmAnd Pro
+## Cross-platform

 OsmAnd Cloud offers you the ability to back up, restore and use your data on Android devices, iOS devices and the web version.

 OsmAnd Pro is a subscription with all [OsmAnd features](../purchases/android.md#free-and-paid-features).
 Its main advantage is that it is **cross-platform**.
 This means that it can be bought in one Android store (Google Play, Amazon, Huawei AppGallery), and launched for iOS, for example.

-### Cross-platform

 Cross-platfrom allows to use OsmAnd Pro for all platfroms [Android](../purchases/android.md) ←→ [iOS](../purchases/ios.md) → [Web](https://www.osmand.net/map)